General Surgeon Salary: How Much Do General Surgeons Make?

 Now, let's explore what general surgeons do on a daily basis.

-Key Role & Responsibilities
+Key Roles & Responsibilities of a General Surgeon

 Want to begin your educational journey to becoming a general surgeon?
 Check out these resources to get you started: